yipengliu/pd-dti/README.md

 # Deep Learning Based Diagnosis of Parkinson’s Disease Using Diffusion Magnetic Resonance Imaging
 This repository is the official implementation of our Brain Imaging and Behavior 2022 paper titled 'Deep Learning Based Diagnosis of Parkinson’s Disease Using Diffusion Magnetic Resonance Imaging'.
-The code is divided to two parts, training and combination, as follow.
+The codes are divided to two parts, training and combination, as follows:

 ## Training subregional CNNs
 Enter the training/ directory, and run the following commands: